contour-terminal/contour/docs/index.md

 Contour is modern, fast, and designed for everyday use.
 It's not just a terminal emulator, but a powerhouse of features tailored for those who seek efficiency and control.
 With GPU-accelerated rendering and high-DPI support, experience the smoothest and most responsive terminal emulator like never before.

 Contour is designed with the advanced power user in mind, offering high-speed, feature-rich functionality across all major platforms.
-From Linux and OS/X to FreeBSD and Windows, we've got you covered. <br/>
+From Linux and macOS to FreeBSD and Windows, we've got you covered. <br/>
 Contour offers a suite of unique features designed to enhance your productivity and user experience.
 Enjoy support for font ligatures, emoji, and Unicode grapheme clusters.
 Navigate quickly with vertical line markers and vi-like input modes.
 Control your settings with runtime configuration reload and customizable key bindings. <br/>
 Bring your terminal to life with color schemes, profiles, and sixel inline images.
 Enjoy the convenience of clickable hyperlinks, and set your clipboard with OSC 52.  <br/>